Home » Lower Limb

 These resources support improving the care of leg and foot ulceration.

-NWCSP Recommendations for Lower Limb Wounds – Download
+NWCSP Foot Ulcer Recommendations – Download

 NWCSP Assessment for Shared Care – Download